• Skip to primary navigation

 Why Make This

-2. But they're healthier!
-Baked not fried, they're still so crispy that you can crunch up the bones in the wing-tips!
-(In fact, most people can't tell they aren't fried.)
+2. But this chicken wing recipe is healthier!
+Unlike the original recipe, these are baked till golden brown not fried, they're still so crispy that you can crunch up the bones in the wing tips!
+(In fact, when I serve them, most people can't tell they aren't fried.)

-3. Easy and less work: you can the delicious, fingerlicking glaze without having to baste!
+3. Easy and less work: you still have the delicious, fingerlicking glaze without having to baste!
+Plus no hassle in dealing with super hot oil from deep frying and easy enough to make perfectly the first time.

-Note: If you're craving chicken but not in the mood for baking today, how about this one-pot soy sauce chicken or this braised Chinese chicken that is as good as takeout?
-Alternatively, for more wings, try these Asian sticky wings recipe.
+Note: If you're craving chicken but not in the mood for baking crispy wings today, how about this one-pot soy sauce chicken or this braised Chinese hoisin sauce chicken wings that are as good as takeout?

 Ingredients